xenova/transformers.js/README.md

 env.backends.onnx.wasm.wasmPaths = '/path/to/files/';
 ```

-For a full list of available settings, check out the [docs](https://huggingface.co/docs/transformers.js).
+For a full list of available settings, check out the [API Reference](https://huggingface.co/docs/transformers.js/api/env).

 ### Convert your models to ONNX

-We recommend using our [conversion script](./scripts/convert.py) to convert your PyTorch, TensorFlow, or JAX models to ONNX.
-Behind the scenes, it uses [🤗 Optimum](https://huggingface.co/docs/optimum) to perform conversion and quantization of your model in a single command:
+We recommend using our [conversion script](https://github.com/xenova/transformers.js/blob/main/scripts/convert.py) to convert your PyTorch, TensorFlow, or JAX models to ONNX in a single command.
+Behind the scenes, it uses [🤗 Optimum](https://huggingface.co/docs/optimum) to perform conversion and quantization of your model.

 ```bash
 python -m scripts.convert --quantize --model_id <model_name_or_path>